 Contact an Attorney at the Donahey Law Firm Today

 As personal injury attorneys who have represented numerous clients in late cancer diagnosis cases, we're familiar with the medical and scientific issues involved.
 We're also familiar with the kinds of tactics and arguments used by doctors to obscure the issues and excuse negligent behavior.

-To schedule a free consultation and discuss your case, contact Columbus, Ohio failure to diagnose prostate cancer attorneys at the Donahey Law Firm today.
+To schedule a free consultation and discuss your case, contact the Columbus, Ohio failure to diagnose prostate cancer attorneys at the Donahey Law Firm today.
 We have the resources and knowledge needed to establish a balance of power in the courtroom.